gitlabhq/omnibus-gitlab/doc/development/broken_master.md

-1. If the issue is found out to be actionable for us, it goes through the regular scheduling process based on its severity and priority and gets necessary MRs (targetting master and relevant backport stable branches).
+1. If the issue is found out to be actionable for us, it goes through the regular scheduling process based on its severity and priority and gets necessary MRs (targeting master and relevant backport stable branches).

 1. Ensure the entry is removed from the `CVEIGNORE` variable once the MRs have been merged.
 This handles the edge false-negative case where a vulnerability